-Motorcycle Accidents in New Jersey
+Motorcycle Accident Lawyers in New Jersey

 Many who have experienced riding on a motorcycle can understand the draw of traveling unrestricted, enjoying the feeling of the open air, and taking in undisturbed scenery.
 But, motorcycle riding is not for everyone.
 In fact, you need to have a certain degree of thrill-seeking in your personality to choose to ride a motorcycle when you know the grim statistics surrounding their safety.

 Most often, motorcycle accidents are not caused by the motorcycle driver.
 In fact, the majority of the accidents are caused by the inattention of negligent drivers.
 When a motorcycle accident involves a large car, SUV, or truck, the results can be devastating.
 In fact, according to government statistics, the risk of fatal injury is 35% more likely for a motorcyclists than persons involved in a car accident.

 Automobiles provide protection to the drivers and passengers by way of the steel frame surrounding them, along with the added protection of seat belts, air bags, and other restraint systems.
 A motorcyclist involved in an accident has only their helmet and possibly a leather riding suit between them and the ground.
 Motorcycle accidents often result in serious injuries or even death.

 Protective Equipment and Skill are Essential